 CZI PPC-funded Research Efforts

-The coordinating research PI, Fanny Elahi, MD, PhD, Assistant Professor of Neurology, Neuroscience, and Pathology and Molecular and Cell-Based Medicine at the Icahn School of Medicine at Mount Sinai, received $800K in 2022 to conduct research for 2 years and has received an additional $800K to continue their research through 2026.
+The coordinating research PI, Fanny Elahi, MD, PhD, Associate Professor of Neurology, Neuroscience, and Pathology and Molecular and Cell-Based Medicine at the Icahn School of Medicine at Mount Sinai and her team, received $800K in 2022 to conduct research for 2 years and has received an additional $800K to continue their research through 2026.
 Dr. Elahi is leading a multi-disciplinary team to build cellular models of CADASIL to reverse engineer the disease in order to discover new therapeutic targets.
-They will employ two complementary models of human brain vasculature created from patient samples to understand CADASIL’s early instigating events and disease progression.

-The research team’s first paper from this project is available publicly as a pre-reprint and is in peer review.
-Basic research is going forward and Dr. Elahi and her team are so grateful to everyone who has participated and donated to this work.
+The research team’s first paper from this project is available publicly as a pre-reprint and is currently under peer review.
+Basic research is moving forward and Dr. Elahi and her team are so grateful to everyone who has participated and donated to this work.
 You can read the full paper on bioRxiv here.

 In other exciting work, Drs.
 Michael Wang and Fanny Elahi are continuing their collaboration on CADASIL research, with funding from the Department of Veterans Affairs.
 Their work will determine core proteins and biochemical pathways that drive the CADASIL disease process.
 The four-year project promises to unravel how hundreds of different mutations in NOTCH3 result in a single disease.
 This work builds upon Dr. Elahi’s on-going CZI study and fundamental biochemical work from the Wang Lab.

 Thank you for continuing to help us push the frontiers of knowledge in CADASIL.
 This collaborative effort would not be possible without your involvement, so thank you to everyone who plays a role in CADASIL research.
 Together, we are building the path toward clinical trials and treatments.
-We are looking forward to achieving our Year 3 (2025) goals!
+We are looking forward to continuing this work and achieving our Year 3 (2025) goals!

 Get Involved